-Everyone Belongs Outside!
-Alberta's parks are important to our quality of life and we are committed to making parks more accessible and inclusive so that everyone benefits from outdoor recreation and spending time in nature.
+Alberta’s parks are important to our quality of life and we are committed to making parks more accessible and inclusive so that everyone benefits from outdoor recreation and spending time in nature.
 A priority of the Plan for Parks is to implement a province-wide inclusion plan to enhance visitor experiences.
-Everyone Belongs Outside: Alberta Parks Inclusion Plan was released in July 2014 in response.
+Everyone Belongs Outside: Alberta Parks Inclusion Plan was released in response.
+Alberta Parks has been working on ensuring facilities and programs are designed so that everyone’s needs are considered regardless of age, ability or disability, economic standing or other factors.

-The Push to Open Nature Initiative breaks down physical and mental barriers to nature by improving accessibility and promoting inclusion of all abilities through adaptive recreation events and partners.
+The Push to Open Nature Initiative seeks to breaks down physical and mental barriers to nature.
+The goals are to improve accessibility and promote inclusion of all abilities through adaptive recreation events and partners.

-The Nature as a Second Language Initiative removes language barriers and introduces new Canadians and newcomers to outdoor recreation and to provincial parks.
-Guidebooks are available in several languages.
+The goal of the Nature as a Second Language Initiative is to remove language barriers and introduce newcomers to outdoor recreation and to provincial parks.
+The "Introduction to Alberta's Provincial Parks" guidebook and regulations brochure are available in several languages.

 The Cultural Access Pass to Alberta Parks is a partnership program with the Institute for Canadian Citizenship.
 Check out our offers of free camping, programs and activities for new citizens.